Chasing Life

-Chasing Life is an American television drama series that aired on ABC Family from June 10, 2014, to September 28, 2015.
+Chasing Life is an American drama television series that aired on ABC Family from June 10, 2014, to September 28, 2015.
 The series is adapted from the Televisa Spanish-language Mexican television series Terminales.
 Ordered for 13 episodes, on November 27, 2013, an additional seven episodes were added to the series order, bringing the season to 20 episodes.
 On July 15, 2014, ABC Family ordered another episode to air as a Christmas special, bringing the episode order to 21.

 On November 6, 2014, the series was renewed for a second season.
 Slated to premiere on August 17, 2015, the season two premiere was moved up to July 6.

 Chasing Life was canceled on October 2, 2015.